dilinamewan/task-management-system/README.md

 - Users can only manage their own tasks
 - Admins can view all tasks but respect user ownership for modifications

+### Task Features Configuration

+#### Search & Filtering
+The search functionality searches through:
+- Task titles (partial matching)
+- Task descriptions (partial matching)
+- Combined with status filtering for precise results

+#### Task Duplication Rules
+When duplicating a task:
+- Title gets "Copy of" prefix automatically
+- Status resets to "pending" for new workflow
+- Due date and priority are preserved
+- Description content is copied exactly
+- Duplicated task is assigned to current user
+- Original task remains unchanged

 ## 🗂️ Project Structure

 ```